-Pacific Skyline Council was created in 1994 from a merger of the San Mateo and Stanford Area Councils.
+The Pacific Skyline Council of the Boy Scouts of America was incorporated in 1994 out of a merger between the San Mateo County Council and the Stanford Area Council.

 Pacific Skyline Council serves all youth in San Mateo County and the northern part of Santa Clara County as far south as Mountain View.